apcurium/resxible/README.md

 Options:

 - **-t|target** : ios or android (required)
-- **-a|amp** : common resx file (optional).
-If you have a resx file containnning default values.
-Those values will be overrided if they exist in the main resx file (see below)
+- **-c|common** : common resx file (optional).
+If you have a resx file containnning default values for different projects.
+Those values will be overriden if they exist in the main resx file (see below)
 - **-m|master** : main resx file (required)
 - **-d|destination** : destination path and file name to be genearetd (required)
 - **-b|backup** : backup file (optional)